 Zelma Watson George

 Zelma Watson George was born on this date in 1903.
 She was a Black activist, a delegate to the U.N., an opera singer, speaker, and educator.

 She was born in Hearn, Texas, the daughter of Samuel and Lena Thomas.
 Her father was a Baptist minister.
 Her family lived in Hearne, Palestine, and Dallas and briefly in Hot Springs, Arkansas, during her childhood.
-She later remembered the presence of a number of prominent Black leaders who spoke at her father's church and visited their home in Dallas.
+She later remembered the presence of several prominent Black leaders who spoke at her father's church and visited their home in Dallas.
 W.E.B.
-DuBois, Booker T. Washington, Carter Woodson, Mary Church Terrell, and Walter White were a few of the notable visitors who frequently discussed issues relating to African America in her presence.
+DuBois, Booker T. Washington, Carter Woodson, Mary Church Terrell, and Walter White were some notable visitors.
+They frequently discussed issues relating to African America in her presence.

 Her family left Dallas when her father incurred the wrath of some white Dallas citizens for his assistance to Black prisoners.
-Threatened by Dallas authorities and vigilantes, the family moved to Topeka, Kansas, where her father accepted another pastorate in 1917.
+The family was threatened by Dallas authorities and vigilantes and moved to Topeka, Kansas, where her father accepted another pastorate in 1917.
 After graduating from the Topeka public schools, she enrolled in the University of Chicago.
 Because the university would not permit her to reside in the dormitory with white women, her father accepted a pastorate in Chicago, and she lived with her family while attending college.

 She obtained a degree in sociology from the University of Chicago and studied voice at the American Conservatory of Music.
 She earned advanced degrees from New York University in Personnel Administration and Sociology.
 George served as a social worker for the Associated Charities of Evanston, IL, and was a probation officer for the juvenile court of Chicago.
 From 1932 to 1937, she was dean of women and director of personnel administration at Tennessee State University in Nashville.